Slasher4k/aaronhatchard/_posts/2019-03-03-react-fairtasker-tutorial-part-2.md

 #### (Part 2)

 Hello, I see you're excited to continue the development of Fairtasker, the Airtasker clone.
-Today we are going to build off what we did in [part one][part-one]{: .white .white-hover-dots rel="nofollow"}, we'll start with the sytle improvements and add spacing around componenents and put a coloured stripe on the left of the task cards to indicate task state.
+Today we are going to build off what we did in [part one][part-one]{: .white .white-hover-dots target="_blank" }, we'll start with the sytle improvements and add spacing around componenents and put a coloured stripe on the left of the task cards to indicate task state.
 On the functionality front we are going enable the selecting of tasks from the list of tasks, instead of relying on our timer, and add the abilty to switch the layout based on the screen size.

 Knowledge requirements: